lingthio/Flask-User/docs/source/porting_advanced.rst

 The v0.6 TokenManager assumed that IDs were integers with less than 16 digits, and that only one ID needed to be represented.

-The v0.9+ TokenManager can represent a list of integers and strings and integers are no longer limited to 16 digits.
+The v0.9+ TokenManager can represent a list of integers and strings.
+Integers can be of any size.
 This enables us to encrypt Mongo Object IDs as well as encrypt portions of the user password to invalidate tokens after their password changed.